 Inguinal Hernia (Direct, Indirect & Femoral) Repair Surgery in NYC

 Dr. Mark Reiner is an internationally recognized leader in treating and repairing inguinal (groin) hernias, including direct, indirect, and femoral hernias.
 If you’re experiencing pain, weakness, or pressure in the groin area, schedule a consultation with Dr. Reiner in NYC to receive expert diagnosis and treatment.
 Dr. Reiner has successfully performed thousands of minimally invasive inguinal hernia repairs and can help you return to a pain-free life.
+Dial 212.879.6677 today to speak with Dr. Reiner and learn whether you are a candidate for treatment!

 What is an inguinal hernia?